jondoesntgit/jondoesntgit.github.io/_pages/04_visit.md

 third floor, and you can text us when you arrive, and we will let you in.

 You can also use the Door King module on the main entrance to dial our extension.
 This will ring our number and we can buzz you in.
 Take the elevator to the third floor.
+We are apartment 326.